-In December 2020, the Federal Minister for Health announced that health insurance premiums would increase by an industry-weighted average of 2.74% on 1 April 2021.
-Let’s take a look at the history of private health insurance rate rises, and how it could impact your monthly bills.
+In December 2021, the Federal Minister for Health and Aged Care announced that health insurance premiums would increase by an industry-weighted average of 2.70% from 1 April 2022.

-However, the specific price change after a typical rate rise depends on your health insurer and the type of cover you hold.
-In fact, your premium might have gone up by more or less than the 2.74% weighted average.
+In fact, your premium might be going up by more or less than the 2.70% weighted average.

 Review your current policy to see if it still fits your needs, budget and lifestyle.
 If you haven't done this in a while, you may find your policy is no longer suitable.

 Reconsider services you may not need.
 Policies bundle up cover for different procedures under one product.
 This means you might be paying for expensive services you don't need (e.g. birth-related services).

 Update your cover.
 Has your life changed since you took out your current policy?
 Are you planning on having a family?
 Or maybe you've recently suffered a health scare?
 Whatever it may be, switching to a different policy could make the difference in safeguarding your future health and save you much-needed money.

 You will be notified by your health fund via post, email or SMS.
 This way, you can check over any updated policy information and make an informed decision about what to do next.
 While rate rises can take effect as early as 1 April 2022, some funds have already flagged their intention to delay their rate rise until later in the year.